mjcconsulting/awsdemou-templates/README.md

-# awsdemou-templates
+# AWS Demo University Templates

-AWS Demo University Templates
+This is a repository containing CloudFormation templates for the AWS Demo University Role Play Exercise.